M23rch/leaflet-challenge./README.md

 # leaflet-challenge.
-In this project I sed HTML and Javascript
+In this project I used HTML and Javascript